 - feel like you should quit, but really would rather not

 - want to quit for someone else

 Are any of the above the reason why you are thinking of quitting?
 If this is the case then there is some work for you to do.
-Getting ready to give up smoking can only be acheived if you are doing it for yourself.
-Yes you may want to please others, you may know it is what you should do but you will only half heartedly try unless you get your head in the right place.
+Getting ready to give up smoking can only be achieved if you are doing it for yourself.
+Yes, you may want to please others, and you may know it is what you should do but you will only half-heartedly try unless you get your head in the right place.
 Take a look at the following four stages, where are you?
 If you’re not at the action stage, maybe you could work with your Doctor or find a therapist that can help you move through the stages until you are ready to take action.

 The stages of change

 You will need a change in mindset first.
 Research has found there are five key stages that you go through when making a change to a habit.
 It is really useful to be aware of these so you know where you currently are as you start getting ready to quit smoking.
 These are: